Setting Up a Cassandra Node Cluster

 Cassandra NoSQL databases are ideal for situations requiring maximum data redundancy and uptime, ease of horizontal scaling across multiple unique servers, and evolving project needs during the software development lifecycle, which would otherwise be heavily restricted by traditional relational database implementations.

-This guide is Part 2 in a series detailing the implementation of Apache Cassandra on Ubuntu 16.04 and CentOS 7 distributions.
 To complete this guide, you must have at least two Cassandra nodes setup on two separate Linodes.
 By following these instructions, you will learn how to link your Cassandra nodes together to form a true cluster.

 You will also learn how to secure communication between your nodes, as well as reinforce your cluster against typical failure points.
 The resulting cluster will be production-ready and configured for maximum uptime.